Lnk2past/copperhead/README.md

 ### Installing & Importing C++ Modules
 The newly created *setup.py* script is used for generating the module.
 It will dump the new modules locally in a directory named *.copperhead\_cache*.
 Your path will be adjusted to include the newly generated egg.
 If the egg already exists, this process is skipped and you will simply import what is already available.
 Note that the *function* is returned, not the module.

+## Development Environment
+I am coding this to work with latest Python and with modern C++ techniques.
+I have ~~absolutely no~~ little interest in backwards compatibility.
+While earlier versions and standards may work right now, I do not guarantee any of that moving forward.
+I will not hinder development for the sake of supporting something older.

+I have two primary development environments at the moment and so you can for expect support for at least the following:
+- **Python 3.5.3** and GCC 6.3.0 (Raspbian)
+- **Python 3.6.7** and GCC 7.3.0 (Ubuntu 18.04.2)

 ## Basic Usage
 ### Hello World!
 Here is a simple example showing how to create your typical *Hello World!* program: